Can you tell us a little bit about yourself?

 My day on a plate looks something like this:

 BF: homemade smoothie of banana, dragonfruit, pea + rice protein, cacao, kale, peanut butter, almond milk.
 OR homemade bircher muesli soaked overnight and topped with fruit.

-L: a buddah bowl style salad.
-Plant protein such as tempeh or chickpeas, avocado, heaps of salad, fermented cabbage, nuts, tahini, and brown rice and to drink I might have a fresh coconut water or coffee (long black)
+L: a buddha bowl style salad.
+Plant protein such as tempeh or chickpeas, avocado, heaps of salad, fermented cabbage, nuts, tahini, and brown rice and to drink I might have fresh coconut water or coffee (long black)

 Homemade overnight oats or bircher muesli.
 It is so easy to make and really healthy.
 It’s also really filling and a great way to start your day.

 I think it’s a great idea, just like they did with cigarettes.
 I definitely don’t think it’s the solution.
 People will still purchase these things.
 But it will help, particularly it will help to start the conversation on this issue.
-I also think the tax should not just apply to sugar sweetened sodas but also flavoured milks, sports drinks, energy drinks, concentrate juices etc. Would be interesting to also look at taxing products with added sugars that are not drinks, particularly things targeted to children’s lunch boxes (roll-ups, muesli bars etc) and using the tax to subsidise healthy food such as fruit and vegetables.
+I also think the tax should not just apply to sugar-sweetened sodas but also flavoured milk, sports drinks, energy drinks, concentrate juices etc. Would be interesting to also look at taxing products with added sugars that do not drink, particularly things targeted to children’s lunch boxes (roll-ups, muesli bars etc) and using the tax to subsidise healthy food such as fruit and vegetables.